vuw-research-computing/raapoi-docs/docs/containers.md

 ## Running a container in batch

 Running a batch job with containers is similar to running a regular job, but will ultimately depend on how the container was created, so your mileage may vary.
-Here is an example batch submit script that will run the BlockSci software that was created in an Ubuntu docker image, lets name the submit file runContainer.sh:
+Here is an example batch submit script that will run the _autometa_ software that was created in a docker image, lets name the submit file runContainer.sh:

 ```
-#SBATCH -J blockchain_parser
+#SBATCH -J autometa-job
 #SBATCH -c 4
 #SBATCH --mem=16G
 #SBATCH --mailtype=BEGIN,END,FAIL